x1trap/websec-answers/Linkedin QnA/Linkedin Questions.md

 ### 4) HTTP Request smuggling
-I'd like to write here, but well... **albinowax** already did it before me and I believe you will learn more from him than me.
+I'd like to write here, but well... **Albinowax** already did it before me and I believe you will learn more from him than me.
 Here's the link : https://portswigger.net/research/making-http-header-injection-critical-via-response-queue-poisoning

 Make sure to read it and do the LAB to get some practice. https://portswigger.net/web-security/request-smuggling/advanced#request-smuggling-via-crlf-injection